tamazs/cds25-tutorial-auth/tutorials/01_session.md

 Meaning that it originates from the same browser window from where the user had entered their credentials.

-There are broadly speaking two common ways authenticating a request.
+Broadly speaking, there are two common ways authenticating a request.
 Aka establishing a session.

 1. Session ID